mozilla/BrowserQuest/README.md

 Using a browser, connect to port 8000 of the server entered above.
 The BrowserQuest start page should appear, and the game should work.

-Node.js and redis for Fedora 16 and RHEL6/CentOS
+Node.js and Redis for Fedora 16 and RHEL6/CentOS
 --------------------------------------

 On Fedora 16+ and RHEL 6/CentOS 6, you can add the EPEL repository and then run: